toushi100/VODS/README.md

 More info:

 after the user uploads a video a one time processing starts the video is passed to an object detection script.

-I used <a href = "https://tfhub.dev/google/openimages_v4/ssd/mobilenet_v2/1">openimages_v4/ssd/mobilenet_v2</a> model for more objects to be detected. the output of the detection script is saved in a .pickle file then it is opened, converted into json and inserted in the DB
+I used <a href = "https://tfhub.dev/google/openimages_v4/ssd/mobilenet_v2/1">openimages_v4/ssd/mobilenet_v2</a> model for more objects to be detected, However, it is goind to be slow on a normal machine.

+the output of the detection script is saved in a .pickle file then it is opened, converted into json and inserted in the DB